PritK99/ML-Toolbox/supervised-learning/linear-models/perceptron/README.md

 ## Introduction

-The perceptron is one of the earliest linear classification algorithms.
+Perceptron is a linear classification algorithm.
 Linear classifiers assume that there exists a hyperplane that can separate the data into different classes.
-The goal of the perceptron is therefore to learn a hyperplane $w^T x + b = 0$ such that all the data points are correctly classified.
-The fact that the data can be separated using a linear hyperplane is the knowledge, while the parameters of the hyperplane are learned from the data.
+The goal of the perceptron is therefore to learn a hyperplane such that all the data points are correctly classified.

 ## Algorithm